Universal Skeleton Understanding via Differentiable Rendering and MLLMs: Motion Question Answering

 \subsection{Quantitative Results}

 As shown in \cref{tab:motion_qa}, SkeletonLLM substantially outperforms all baselines across all reasoning types.
-The full model achieves 15.6\% higher accuracy on temporal reasoning and 17.1\% higher on contrastive judgment compared to the best baseline (InternVL3-8B).
-The gap between SkeletonLLM (Full) and the ablated version without CR-Distill (13.2\% on temporal, 12.9\% on causal reasoning) demonstrates that CR-Distill is critical for instilling structured reasoning capabilities.
+Based on the rounded scores, the full model improves over the best baseline (InternVL3-8B) by 15 points on temporal reasoning and 17 points on contrastive judgment.
+The gap between SkeletonLLM (Full) and the ablated version without CR-Distill is 13 points on both temporal and causal reasoning, demonstrating that CR-Distill is critical for instilling structured reasoning capabilities.